Requirements for colostomy irrigation

 If a siphon effect is present (i.e. the intestine does not run in a straight line to the abdominal wall) then an irrigation schedule with a period between colon evacuations up to 48 hours will not be possible.

 Along with the irrigation by pump method with the IryPump® S set, B. Braun provides also the opportunity to colostomates to undergo an irrigation by gravity with the Iryflex® set.
 These two irrigation techniques cease temporarily the bowel mouvement for 48 or 72 hours.
-Thanks to these two methods, a maximum discretion is provided to colostomates as they allow the wearing of mini pouch or stoma cap instead of colostomy collecting pouches.
+Thanks to these two methods, a maximum discretion is provided to colostomates as they allow the wearing of mini pouch or stoma cap instead of colostomy collecting bags.

 General conditions and contraindications to perform irrigation

 |The colostomy is located at the end of the descending or the sigmoid colon||Colon prolapse|